selcukguvel/fast-import/README.md

 <!-- Plugin description -->
 ## What is it for?

-Using this **IntelliJ** plugin, you can import the path you specified.
+Using this **IntelliJ-based** plugin, you can import the path you specified.
 It is useful if you need to import the same path everytime.

 ## How to use it?